School Fee Regulations

 The costs for school supplies, the obligatory school uniform, exhibitions and class trips as well as voluntary afternoon activities are charged separately.

-Information on special tuition fees is available for parents with a gross family income of less than 50,000 Euros in 2015.
+Information on special tuition fees is available for parents with a gross family income of less than 50,000 Euros.
 In this case, parents must hand in a yearly, separate and legally binding proof, for both of them, of their income and legal estate circumstances.
-A reduced Phorms tuition fee ranges from 100 to 435 Euros in the Primary School and from 100 to 585 Euros in the Secondary School.
-The admissions fee would also be reduced to a single monthly tuition fee.
+The reduced tuition fee ranges from 109 to 475 Euros in Primary School and from 109 to 640 Euros in Secondary School.
+The admissions fee is also reduced to a single monthly tuition fee.

 Phorms Education cannot accept any liability for the accuracy of the above information.
 Parents should discuss all matters directly with their tax consultant.